Steve McQueen (director)

-Early years and education
+Early life and education

 McQueen was born in London on 9 October 1969, to a Grenadian father and a Trinidadian mother, both of whom migrated to England.
+He grew up in grew up in Ealing, West London.
+McQueen was a keen football player, turning out for the West London youth football team St. George's Colts.

-He grew up in Ealing, West London, and went to Drayton Manor High School.
-In a 2014 interview, McQueen stated that he had had a very bad experience in school, where he had been placed into a class for students believed best suited "for manual labour, more plumbers and builders, stuff like that".
+McQueen went to Drayton Manor High School.
+In a 2014 interview, McQueen stated that he had a very bad experience in school, where he had been placed into a class for students believed best suited "for manual labour, more plumbers and builders, stuff like that".
 He said that, when he returned to present some achievement awards, the new head of the school claimed that there had been institutional racism at the time.
 McQueen added that he was dyslexic and had to wear an eyepatch because of a lazy eye, and reflected this might be why he had been "put to one side very quickly".

-He was a keen football player, turning out for the West London youth football team St. George's Colts.
-He took A-level art at Ealing, Hammersmith and West London College, going on to study art and design at Chelsea College of Arts and then fine art at Goldsmiths College, University of London, where he first became interested in film.
+McQueen took A-level Art at Ealing, Hammersmith and West London College.
+He went on to study Art and Design at Chelsea College of Arts, mainly working in painting.
+Later, he studied Fine Art at Goldsmiths College, University of London, where he first became interested in film.
+Influenced by Jean Vigo, Jean-Luc Godard, François Truffaut, Ingmar Bergman, and Andy Warhol, McQueen started making short films.
 He left Goldsmiths and studied briefly at New York University's Tisch School of the Arts in the United States.
 He found the approach there too stifling and insufficiently experimental, complaining that "they wouldn't let you throw the camera up in the air".

-His artistic influences include Andy Warhol, Sergei Eisenstein, Dziga Vertov, Jean Vigo, Buster Keaton, Carl Theodor Dreyer, Robert Bresson, and Billy Wilder.
+McQueen's artistic influences include Andy Warhol, Sergei Eisenstein, Dziga Vertov, Jean Vigo, Buster Keaton, Carl Theodor Dreyer, Robert Bresson, and Billy Wilder.